Agile MVP Development: A Step-by-Step Guide to Iterative Development

 User Stories: Creating Effective User Stories

-In Agile MVP development, user stories form the basis of a product backlog.
+In Agile development in MVP, user stories form the basis of a product backlog.
 These brief, easily understood explanations of a feature or function provide insight into user requirements and their significance for development teams.

 • User Role: Identifies the specific user type or persona.